 Camping and in particular school camps, for many years have promoted the activities and hard skills gained as a result of participating in said activities.
 THRIVE promotes experiences which focus not so much on achieving the hard skills necessary to “surf a wave” or “hike a mountain” but deliver activities in such a way that create space for individuals to develop the soft skills required to thrive.

-The THRIVE ethos is best summed in the phrase, “If it is to be it up to me”.
+The THRIVE ethos is best summarised by the phrase, “If it is to be, it is up to me”.
 This gets to the heart of the CYC camping experience.
 The THRIVE program will not spoon-feed students with exhaustive instruction and low behavioural expectations but raises the bar so as to provide a real-life opportunity for individuals to grow and learn by becoming more honest, embracing vulnerability, and adopting an attitude of personal responsibility.
-In fact, Honesty, Vulnerability, and Personal Responsibility are the three underpinning concepts that lay the foundation for what we here at CYC call our Five Pillars of a Thriving Community.
-Those are Gratitude, Meaningful Relationships, Generosity, Spiritual Awareness, and Anti-fragility.
-Each of these aforementioned ‘Pillars’ of a Thriving community as depicted in the Infographic below, emanate from the thriving individuals who make up a thriving community.
+In fact, honesty, vulnerability, and personal responsibility are the three underpinning concepts that lay the foundation for what we here at CYC call our Five Pillars of a Thriving Community.
+Those pillars are: gratitude, meaningful relationships, generosity, spiritual awareness, and anti-fragility.
+Each of these aforementioned ‘pillars’ of a thriving community, as depicted in the infographic above, emanate from the thriving individuals who make up a thriving community.
 Each day the CYC role model leaders will facilitate an experience that is specifically designed to present students and teachers alike with an opportunity to grow and potentially THRIVE.